Icons come and go, especially when it comes to the star-studded pantheon of dinosaurs.

 "In courtship, tyrannosaurids might have rubbed their sensitive faces together as a vital part of precopulatory play," researchers noted in the journal Scientific Reports.

 That's a lot of face-rubbing faith to put into a mate that's also prone to eating its own kind.

 The T. rex was likely a fervent cannibal.

-"It's surprising how frequent it appears to have been," paleontologist Nicholas Longrich noted in 2010 press release.
+"It's surprising how frequent it appears to have been," paleontologist Nicholas Longrich noted in a press release.
 "We're not exactly sure what that means."